 For the flight, line the kennel with a dog travel bed and top it with with puppy pads, just in case of an accident during the flight.

 Tranquilizers are not recommended for pets during flight as they can interfere with a dog’s ability to control body heat at high altitude.
-Instead, consider CBD oil or treats (be sure to check regulations about flying with CBD oil), calming drops, or a vest designed to reduce anxiety.
+If you’re concerned you pet may be anxious, consider CBD oil or treats (be sure to check regulations about flying with CBD oil), calming drops, or a vest designed to calm you pet.

 Flying with a pet may make you eligible for early boarding – just ask.
 Getting yourself and your pet situated before your flight can take some time, and having a few extra minutes can help you both remain calm.